top of page

 The Canada we've lived in over the past few decades has stood in stark contrast to the publicly endorsed myth of Canada the Good.
 Its biased agenda not only trades off basic human rights (water, air, shelter, food etc.) in favour of short term profits, sentencing Canadians that are deemed economically insignificant or disposable to a life that fosters despair, disabilities, drug addiction, homelessness and, increasingly, suicide.
 It also conspires to whitewash Canada's past and present social traumas by suppressing dissenting voices to the point where renowned advocates, authors and journalists act as brand managers, censuring themselves in fear of reprisals and professional oblivion.

 We are launching this magazine to provide an inclusive space for the marginalized stories in our communities.
 For all those tired of the stigma and abuse suffered by an escalating number of Canadians trapped within a system of poverty and racial discrimination.
 A system that harms the very people and land it has pledged to 'serve and protect'.
+A system that rewards little we ever learned in Kindergarten.

 Please share your voice so others will know they are not alone.